DE505 – Acceptable Use of Copyrighted Materials in Jordan School District

 The District Administration’s designee, who will chair the committee

-The Administrator of Curriculum and Staff Development or his/her designee
+The Administrator of Teaching and Learning or his/her designee

 The Director of Information Systems or his/her designee